 With football season upon us, it’s time to think about getting people round to watch the game and watching the game means an abundance of snacks.
-Snacks don’t have to be unhealthy and I am going to show you how to make a traditionally unhealthy snack that little bit lighter.
+Snacks don’t have to be unhealthy and I am going to show you how to make the traditionally unhealthy Spinach Artichoke Dip that little bit lighter.

 Snacking gets a bad rap, but they don’t have to.
 If used the right way, then snacks can be a healthy way to keep your system ticking over until your next meal, or they can be the thing that you enjoy with friends at a social gathering.